minio/docs/source/administration/object-management/object-versioning.rst

 You can exclude certain :ref:`prefixes <minio-admin-concepts-organize-objects>` from versioning using the :ref:`MinIO Client <minio-client>`.
 This is useful for Spark/Hadoop workloads or others that initially create objects with temporary prefixes.

-.. admonition:: Object locking
+.. admonition:: Replication and Object Locking Require Versioning
    :class: note

-   Buckets with :ref:`object locking enabled <minio-object-locking>` require versioning and do not support excluding prefixes.
+   MinIO requires versioning to support :term:`replication`.
+   Objects in excluded prefixes do not replicate to any peer site or remote site.

+   MinIO does not support excluding prefixes from versioning on buckets with :ref:`object locking enabled <minio-object-locking>`.

 - Use :mc-cmd:`mc version enable` with the :mc-cmd:`~mc version --excluded-prefixes` option: